LLNL/scr/doc/rst/users/config.rst

      - Specify the prefix directory on the parallel file system where checkpoints should be read from and written to.
    * - :code:`SCR_PREFIX_SIZE`
      - 0
      - Specify number of checkpoints to keep in the prefix directory.
-SCR deletes0 older checkpoints as new checkpoints are flushed to maintain a sliding window of the specified size.
+       SCR deletes older checkpoints as new checkpoints are flushed to maintain a sliding window of the specified size.
        Set to 0 to keep all checkpoints.
        Checkpoints marked with :code:`SCR_FLAG_OUTPUT` are not deleted.
    * - :code:`SCR_CURRENT`
      - N/A